arta/learn-tailwindcss-final-project/readme.md

 @tailwind components;
 @tailwind utilities;
 ```
+: Custom base styles, components and/or utilities are added here

 • Add to `package.json`:</br>
 : add to the "scripts" object our postcss build script key-value:</br>